 Your doctor may perform other tests to detect nutritional deficiencies, such as a blood test to detect iron levels; a low level of iron (which can cause anemia) can occur with celiac disease.
 A stool sample may be tested to detect fat in the stool, since celiac disease prevents fat from being absorbed from food.

-Your doctor may take a biopsy from your small intestine to check for damage to the villi.
+Your doctor may take a biopsy from the small intestine to check for damage to the villi.
 To perform a biopsy, the doctor inserts an endoscope (a thin, hollow tube) through your mouth and into the small intestine under mild sedation and takes a sample of the small intestine with an instrument to examine under a microscope.